Changes to strata laws in NSW aim to deliver urban renewal and boost housing supply

 All strata schemes will need to review their by-laws within a year of the introduction of the new laws on 30 November 2016.
 Owners corporations will be encouraged to consider lifting their ban on the keeping of pets during this review process.

 Strata schemes will still be able to determine their own rules concerning pets.
 However, schemes will not be able to act unreasonably in their assessment of written requests to keep a small pet such as a cat, especially if it is kept inside.
+(For an update on the law in this area, please see our November 2021 article Landmark judgement over right to keep pets in apartments.)

 Assistance animals such as guide dogs and other animals which assist people with psychiatric disabilities cannot be banned by strata scheme by-laws.